SAMPREETHI26/TravelwebApp/README.md

-# 🌊 TravelwebApp - Aqua Adventures 🧳
+# 🌊 TravelwebApp - Sails and More

 A simple Flask-based web application to book water adventure packages like kayaking, scuba diving, fishing, and more.
 Built with Docker, deployed on AWS EC2, and integrated with S3 using IAM Roles.